In this guide, you will learn how to check NTFS permissions on Windows shared folders.

-But, that not the focus of this tutorial.
+But, that is not the focus of this tutorial.

-In this video, I walk through how to view the effect permissions on a network share.
-This is done on Windows Server 2016, the steps are very similar to previous windows versions.
+In this video, I walk through how to view the effect NTFS permissions on a network share.
+This is done on Windows Server 2016, the steps are very similar on other Windows versions.

-Although the above methods works just fine, let’s take a look at an even faster and more efficient way of checking permissions.
+Although the above methods work just fine, let’s take a look at an even faster and more efficient way of checking NTFS permissions.

 Not only does this tool quickly analyze the NTFS permissions it also analyzes the share permissions.